adimajo/whiteapp_flask/README.md

 a Github Actions pipeline (which lints, documents and upload the documentation as github page, checks the package, computes tests and coverage, builds a docker container and uploads it to Github), and a Travis pipeline (for elegant display of code coverage).

+Make sure to change the `whiteapp` folder and every explicit reference to it in both pipelines to the name of your liking.

 ## Sonarcloud

 If you want to leverage the static code analysis (and nice display!) provided by Sonarcloud, link your Github account